WordCounter.vip

 Source: Unicode Character Database (UCD), Unicode Standard v15.0 — unicode.org/reports/tr44/

-String Reversal for Developers: Methods & Performance
+String Reversal for Developers

 function reverseString(str) {